 New dates and locations may be added throughout the year.
 This live seminar will be delivered through an online learning platform.

 form.
 You will be provided information about how to access the platform after your registration is confirmed.Please complete the online registration

-GIA’s continuing education offerings are considered avocational or recreational in nature and are not intended to prepare individuals for entry-level employment.
+Continuing education offerings by the GIA Alumni Association™ are considered avocational or recreational in nature and are not intended to prepare individuals for entry-level employment.
 They are non-credit bearing and do not lead to a GIA academic credential.
 They are not eligible for state or federal student financial aid programs and do not fall under the approval of the Accrediting Commission of Career Schools and Colleges (ACCSC) or the Distance Education Accrediting Commission (DEAC).

 Thank you for your interest in the GIA Jewelry Forensics Seminar.
 A seminar representative will contact you within two business days.